Fujio-Turner/cb-stats-demo/README.md

 DateTime Output Format

-By default the DateTime format output looks like this: 2020-08-05 19:23:10  or [%Y-%m-%d %H:%M:%S].
+By default the DateTime format output looks like this: 2020-08-05 19:23:10  or "%Y-%m-%d %H:%M:%S".
-If you want the output a little different go here: https://strftime.org/ and update the config file "dtFormat":"here"
+If you want the time output a little different go here: https://strftime.org/ and update the config.json file "dtFormat":"here"

 **LOGS**